 Read Regional General Permit 1 SPK-2001-00147 (PDF)

 The Conservancy has completed its 2021 Annual Report and Year in Review documents.

 Mitigation Fee Adjustments

-The East Contra Costa County (ECCC) Habitat Conservation Plan/Natural Community Conservation Plan (HCP/NCCP) mitigation fees were adjusted on March 3, 2020, pursuant to the cost indices and formulas prescribed in the HCP/NCCP.
+The East Contra Costa County (ECCC) Habitat Conservation Plan/Natural Community Conservation Plan (HCP/NCCP) mitigation fees are adjusted an on annual basis, no later than March 15 of each year, pursuant to the cost indices and formulas prescribed in the HCP/NCCP.
+The 2022 fees were adjusted March 10, 2022.
 New mitigation fee calculators can be found on the Project Permitting page.